M

 Course format

-Perhaps the biggest factor of all is whether or not you’re taking classes online, in person, or some combination of the two.
+Perhaps the biggest factor is whether you take classes online, in person, or through some combination of the two.
 On-campus courses are almost always more expensive than online programs.
 Compare the cost of several MA TESOL programs offered through Bridge Pathway Partner Universities.

 University accreditation

-Another factor that plays a role in a Master’s in TESOL cost is the university’s accreditation.
-It’s important to weigh cost versus quality, as getting the cheaper master’s degree doesn’t always pan out in the long run when taken through a school that is not accredited or recognized.
+The university’s accreditation also affects the cost of a Master’s in TESOL.
+You should weigh cost against quality, as the cheaper master’s degree does not always pay off in the long run when the school is not accredited or recognized.

-In the end, whether or not it’s worth it for you to spend money on an MA TESOL boils down to what you intend to do with it.
-If you’re serious about making a career out of teaching English, and you have some ideas about which types of institutions you want to apply to, then an MA can be a great choice.
-However, if you’re unsure whether or not you’ll enjoy teaching or you just want to spend one year abroad or you want to teach online, starting with a TEFL/TESOL certificate makes more sense.
+In the end, whether it is worth spending money on an MA TESOL depends on what you intend to do with it.
+If you are serious about making a career in EFL, and you have some ideas about which types of institutions you want to apply to, then an MA can be a great choice.
+However, if you are unsure whether you will enjoy teaching, you just want to spend one year abroad, or you want to teach online, starting with a TEFL/TESOL certificate makes more sense.

 Should I get an MA TESOL online?

 If you decide to pursue an MA TESOL, earning your degree online has become a popular choice for busy, budget-conscious students.
-There are a number of benefits when it comes to getting an MA TESOL online.
+An online MA TESOL offers a number of benefits.

-• For one, you’ll have a wide range of program options because you won’t be limited to location.
+• For one, you will have a wide range of program options because location will not limit you.

 • The schedule is convenient for those who already have full-time jobs or families and need to complete courses on their own time.